ndd21/PHYS281/docs/glossary.md

 This is a class attribute that refers to a data variable within the class.

+## Decorator

+A decorator is ["*A function returning another function*"](https://docs.python.org/3/glossary.html#term-decorator).
+To define a function that is wrapped in another "decorator" function, the line before the function definition should contain `@decoratorname`, where `decoratorname` is the name of the decorating function.

 ## float

 A class for defining a [floating point number](#floating-point-number).
 Python automatically